NetApp/trident/docs/kubernetes/operations/tasks/volumes.rst

    ``ontap-san-economy``, ``solidfire-san`` and ``eseries-iscsi`` drivers and requires Kubernetes ``1.16`` and above.

-For resizing an iSCSI PV, you must ensure the following items are taken care of:
+For growing an iSCSI PV, you must ensure the following items are taken care of:

 * The StorageClass must support volume expansion.
 This can be done by editing the StorageClass definition to set the ``allowVolumeExpansion`` field to